Paradox2002de/Paradox2002de/README.md

 Movies/Series;Gravity Falls,Superstore,Brooklyn 99,New Girl,The cabinet of curiosity's,Avatar:Pandora,Avatar :The four Elements,Alien(1979),The Wichtes(1990),Basically any Monty Phyton Movie,The fearless Vampire Killers (1967),A Series of Unforunate Events(2004.

-Books; Warrior Cats,Every Rick Riordan Book,Inkheart (and every following Book),The Hitchhiker's Guide to the Galaxy,Every Book of Mark Uwe Kling,Every Book OF N.K Jemisin.
+Books; Warrior Cats,Every Rick Riordan Book,Inkheart (and every following Book),The Hitchhiker's Guide to the Galaxy,Every Book of Mark Uwe Kling,Every Book of N.K Jemisin.